is a hydrocodone/oxycodone overdose?

 - increased forgetfulness

-such as drowsiness, constipation, or nausea.
-However, an overdose can carry the
+effects include drowsiness, constipation, or nausea.
+However, an overdose can

 - shallow breathing, which may slow down to the